 Depending on GCSC member interest, the GCSC may establish a test laboratory.
 Such a facility would enable members and others to bring pre-production and production equipment and software together to prove or improve interoperability in a safe, neutral environment.
 The development of test plans, training of students, and formal interoperability certification are all potential deliverables of the facility.

 The ecosystem model, from the enterprise, endpoint vendor, service provider, directory provider, enhanced service provider, cloud provider, and so on is important because of the nature of interoperable, secure communication.
-In a closed environment, things are simple: one buys a box that sits on premises or software that runs on the endpoint device and one can then call someone in the organization who has the same equipment.
+In a closed environment, things are simple: one buys a box that sits on the premises or software that runs on the endpoint device and one can then call someone in the organization who has the same equipment.
 Addressing that person, if there is even the possibility of contacting more than one person, is a matter of enterprise administration.
 In the interconnected environment, there are issues of interoperability, discovery, trusted cloud-based services, and routing, all of which are tempered by the needs of the secure communications community to have communications available to only those who need to know.

 The GCSC expects membership from the Federal enterprise, defense, intelligence, public safety, health care, financial services, Networx participants, endpoint manufacturers, network security vendors, telepresence vendors & consumers, directory or hub services providers, trusted cloud service providers, and large contractors that require trusted communications with government agencies and amongst each other.
 Other enterprises with secure communication needs will be invited to join as appropriate and over time.